chchch/quick-palaeographer/README.md

 This tool is based on OpenSeadragon and Annotorious, and is intended to be used to images of manuscripts.
 Use SHIFT-click to draw bounding boxes, and tag glyphs.
 Then, open the annotation sidebar to see all your annotations.
 They are listed in Sanskrit alphabetical order.

-This tool was created as part of the TST project, funded by the research program FRAL 2018 (ANR & DFG).
+This tool was created as part of the [TEST project](https://tst.hypotheses.org/), funded by the research program FRAL 2018 (ANR & DFG).
 The manuscript image in the demonstration is courtesy of the Bibliothèque nationale de France.

 ![demo](demo.gif "demo")